-“Developmental Science”, Introduction to Psychology undergraduate course, Jeanine Skorinko (2020).
+“Developmental Science”, Introduction to Psychology undergraduate course (WPI, 2020).

 Women's Young Investigator Fellowship

-The Women's Young Investigator (WYI) Fellowship program has been funded by an internal grant from the WPI Women's Impact Network for four years to support women in STEM across all fields, from college freshmen to tenured faculty members, in a female research community.
+I led the Women's Young Investigator (WYI) Fellowship program which was funded by an internal grant from the WPI Women's Impact Network for four years to support women in STEM across all fields, from college freshmen to tenured faculty members, in a female research community.

 STEM careers are known for being leaky pipelines and success for researchers lies in the ability to not just conduct great science but also share it with the broader research community.
-We aim to stop the leaky pipeline by providing funds for women to disseminate their research at conferences in their field and by providing resources to hone hard and soft skills as researchers throughout the year through events such as professional development workshops and mentoring groups.
+We aimed to stop the leaky pipeline by providing funds for women to disseminate their research at conferences in their field and by providing resources during our year-long program to help our fellows hone hard and soft skills as researchers through events such as professional development workshops and mentoring groups.

-The impact of the WYI Fellowship to date has been far-reaching, helping multiple students attend their first research conference with the provided funding and providing postdoctoral scientists and faculty members with opportunities to collaborate, disseminate and network at national and international conferences.
-From the first three years of the program, the WYI Fellowship program has supported 52 women as they represent WPI at 52+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.
-Our 2020-2021 cohort was able to thrive with 16 fellows participating virtually and we look forward to hosting events in person with our 2021-2022 cohort this fall!
+The impact of the WYI Fellowship was far-reaching, helping multiple students attend their first research conference with the provided funding and providing postdoctoral scientists and faculty members with opportunities to collaborate, disseminate and network at national and international conferences.
+From the four years of the program, the WYI Fellowship program supported 68 women as they represented WPI at 68+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.

 LS&T Colloquium Series